Dangme East District: History

-Nene Tsatsu Pediator left this earth to join his ancestors sometime in 2020.
-May his soul rest in perfect peace.

 Geography and climate

 Location and size

 The Dangme East District is part of the Greater Accra Region.
 It is bordered on the west by the Dangme West District, on the east and north by Keta district, South Tongu and North Tongu (Volta Region) and on the south by the Gulf of Guinea.

 Infrastructure

 The Dangme East District is conveniently located off the main connecting road between the Ghanaian capital of Accra and the Togolese capital of Lomé.
 Its proximity to Accra (about 120 km distance) and the good connection with public transport make the district an obvious holiday and short-trip location.
 The quality of the road is good compared to similar roads around the country.

 Away from the main roads, tourists without their own transportation can get around easily with car or motorcycle taxis or boats.
 Since there are no schedules or regular routes transport is less predictable but in general a lot faster and better adjusted to the passengers needs.

 Coming from the Volta Region, passengers can cross the river with the ferry that connects Anyanui and Ada Foah twice on market day every Wednesday.

 Electricity and water supply was broadly introduced in the district in the 1990s which accelerated tourism development considerably.